Skip to main content

 Most staff Purchasing Manager roles ask for 9-13 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in Purchasing and Procure-to-Pay.

-What is the typical salary range for a staff Purchasing Manager?
+Where can I find reliable salary data for a staff Purchasing Manager?

 What skills set a staff Purchasing Manager apart in interviews?